TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Software_System.md

 <sup>3</sup> The Tech Police will be able to authorize certain UASs for certain time periods through the [website](Website_System.md).
 A picture of an authorized UAS or control station is not useful as the police have already allowed their flight.

-<sup>4</sup> The Tech Police prefer a picture of the UAS control station over a picture of the UAS unless the UAS enters high alert areas that, so far, the Tech Police have specified to be dorm room buildings.
+<sup>4</sup> The Tech Police prefer a picture of the UAS control station over a picture of the UAS unless the UAS enters a high alert area.
+So far, the Tech Police have specified the only high alert areas to be dorm room buildings.
 Additionally, the UAS user location data is an optional addition to the RID signal [^2].

 <sup>5</sup> This accuracy contraint arises from the camera pointing angle calculations in the [analysis](#camera-positioning) section.